🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 Frequently Asked Questions

-How cold does it get in Baltimore in January?+
+Does it rain in Baltimore in January?+

 What should I pack for Baltimore in January?+